growing sunflowers

 Sunflowers are probably the biggest, tallest and cheeriest annual flower you can enjoy in the garden.
 They’re simple and fun to grow and make an excellent first flower for children.
 All you need is some space in the garden, in full sun (they need 8 hours of sun a day ideally), sheltered from winds – the flowers famously follow the course of the sun through the day.

-Discovered around 3,000BC, sunflowers were used by native Americans, the heads harvested for oil and nutrient-rich seeds which would be used as flour for bread.
+Discovered around 3,000BC, sunflowers were used by native Americans, the heads were harvested for oil and nutrient-rich seeds would be used as flour for bread.
 Today, both seeds and oil are still important foods, while the flowers make stunning additions to gardens.
 As cut flowers, they can be displayed in a vase and make a striking addition to any table or shelf!

 For a competition winner try sunflower ‘American Giant’ which will reach 4m (13ft) or more in height; for something a little different try sunflower ‘Oranges and Lemons’ with blooms in shades of yellow and orange.
 Get the kids started with Little Growers sunflower ‘Sunshine Giant’, a selection specially selected for younger gardeners.